AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

 3. **Type-Safe Distributed Protocols**: Further research into applying advanced type systems (like Session Types or dependent types) in a practical way to ensure correctness of interactions between Cells and Fabric components, especially around error handling and protocol adherence.
 4. **Automatic Cell Composition**: Exploring techniques for automatically suggesting or even synthesizing workflow topologies based on high-level goals and available Cell capabilities/contracts.
 5. **Energy-Aware Scheduling**: Extending the Adaptive Scheduler to consider energy consumption as a factor in placing and executing Cells.
-6. **Self-Healing Fabric**: Enhancing the Fabric's ability to automatically detect, diagnose, and recover from its *own* internal component failures beyond simple node restarts.
+6. **Self-Healing Fabric**: Enhancing the Fabric's ability to automatically detect, diagnose, and recover from its _own_ internal component failures beyond simple node restarts.
 7. **Cross-Fabric Interoperability**: Defining standard protocols for different Fabric instances (potentially belonging to different organizations) to interact and coordinate workflows securely.

 This architecture provides a foundation, but realizing its full potential requires ongoing innovation in runtime systems, distributed coordination, developer tooling, and practical application of formal techniques.

-## XXIV.
+## 1.24 XXIV.
 Trade-off Summary: A Critical Perspective

 It's crucial to explicitly acknowledge the inherent trade-offs made by the Adaptive Composable Workflow Architecture compared to alternatives like traditional BPMS, simple scripting, or architectures like Temporal/Cadence: